Worcester Public Library: History

-The Worcester Public Library originated in 1859 with a donation of 7,000 volumes from Dr. John Green III.
-Dr. Green was a Worcester-born "physician, dentist, surgeon, apothecary and man-midwife."
+The Worcester Public Library originated in 1859, with a donation of 7,000 volumes from John Green III.
+Green was a Worcester-born "physician, dentist, surgeon, apothecary and man-midwife."
 In 1855, Green had donated 5,000 volumes from his personal collection to the Worcester Lyceum on a 5-year loan; as the loan was about to expire, Dr. Green decided to establish a free public library for the city.
 The original location of the library was the third floor of the Bank Block at Foster and Main Streets, but by 1861 an official library building had been constructed on Elm Street.
 The cornerstone of this library was laid on July 4, 1860.
 The construction of this library building satisfied Dr. Green's condition on his donation that "a suitable building should be provided for [the books], and that they should not be taken from the library room but freely read there at all times when the rooms are open."
 On December 8, 1872, the Free Public Library opened on Sundays, which was a momentous enough occasion to be recorded in The Worcester Book.
 By 1886, the total number of volumes in the library's collection was nearly 60,000.

 In 1914, three new branches were introduced to the Worcester Public Library system.
 The branches, Greendale (later renamed Frances Perkins), Quinsigamond, and South Worcester, were all established with the help of grants from Andrew Carnegie.
 Throughout the 20th century, three other branches, including Billings Square, Tatnuck, and Main South were constructed, but all six of these libraries closed in 1990 (Frances Perkins reopened in 1992).
 The main branch of the library moved from Elm Street to its current location at Salem Square in 1964, and the current building was constructed in 2001.

 Panoramic view of the Main Branch of the Worcester Public Library in 2010.